 - Once cooked, place on paper towels to remove any remaining moisture.

 Cooking the Beef Mixture:

-- Place a large skilled over medium-high heat and add oil.
+- Place a large skillet over medium-high heat and add oil.
 Once the oil is hot, add the onion and garlic, using a wooden spoon, stir and cook for one minute.
 Push the onion to one side of the pan and add the beef.

 - Let the beef brown a bit and start breaking it with the wooded spoon.
 Combine with the onion and garlic and cook until no longer pink.
 Drain any accumulated grease.

-- Add tomato paste, crushed tomatoes, salt and pepper to taste.
+- Add tomato paste, crushed tomatoes, salt, and pepper to taste.
 Let simmer on low for about 30 minutes.